Rise From The Ashes

 Support the show

-This is Baz Porter signing off with immense gratitude.
-Stay bold, stay faithful, and know that you always have an empathetic ear and wise mind in your corner.
-Until next time!
+This is Baz Porter, signing off with immense gratitude.
+Stay bold, stay true, and remember you always have a partner in your corner who knows the weight you carry and the greatness you’re capable of.

 Speaker 1: